NBKRedSpy/Quasimorph-Map-Markers/README.md

 Allows the user to add markers to the minimap.
 For instance, mark the location of valuable loot to come back for later.

-To use: Open the mini map and right click a location.
-Right click again to toggle the location off.
-Press the delete key to clear all markers for the current floor.
+To use:

+When in the Mini Map:
+* Right click to add or remove a location under the cursor.
+* Press F2 to add or remove a marker at the player's location

+When in inventory or when not in the minimap:
+* Press F2 to add a marker at the player's location.
+Note that this *only* adds markers to prevent accidentally removing a marker.

-Hovering over a marker will show all the items at that location. \*
+Hovering over a marker will show all the items at that location\*.

 The settings can be configured.

-\* This could be exploited to show anything on the map, but I leave that to the user's personal preferences on such matters :)
+\* The hover listing can be exploited to show anything on the map, but I leave that to the user's personal preferences on such matters :)

 # Configuration